 3. Irrigation

 Thousands of years ago, the Anasazi people inhabited what is now the Four Corners region of the U.S., an area known for its low annual rainfall.
-They traditionally built catchments, check-dams (dams made of rock that held onto soil but allowed water to pass through), and reservoirs to collect the infrequent storm water.
+They traditionally built catchments, check dams (dams made of rock that held onto soil but allowed water to pass through), and reservoirs to collect the infrequent stormwater.
 The Hopi people of northern Arizona also use these age-old techniques to irrigate their gardens in this arid landscape, although modern technology has allowed for expanded water conservation efforts.

 If you live in a dry area, storing water in ponds, cisterns, or even a rain barrel is a wise idea, as the reserved water can be used for irrigation as needed.

-Conversely, in areas with floods, people learned how to use what could be destructive into a way to boost productivity.
+Conversely, in areas with floods, people learned how to use what could be destructive as a way to boost productivity.
 For example, one technique was to create shallow depressions so that when the flood waters rose, the water could be stored.
 Another technique was to use canals near rivers to divert water to nearby farmland.

 4. No-Till (No-Dig) Gardening